Frequently Asked Questions

 G-RAP offers students the opportunity to live and study with an intimate community of like-minded, globally-engaged students.
 G-RAP is one of the smallest RAPs at CU with only 200 particpants.
 Students who are actively engaged in the program will benefit from having close access to faculty through small classes of 15 to 18 students, individualized academic advising and support from the G-RAP staff, and ongoing community-building events with an international focus.
 We offer courses in a wide range of subjects – from anthropology to political science to international affairs – but all have a global theme and count towards the core requirements required by the College of Arts and Sciences.

-G-RAP also boasts six Student Fellows – past program participants recruited to provide academic and social support to G-RAP students.
+G-RAP also boasts Student Fellows – past program participants recruited to provide academic and social support to G-RAP students.
 Fellows collaborate with faculty to plan study sessions, show class films, and provide tutoring assistance.
-Lastly, G-RAP is a staunch advocate for study abroad, and the program offers first-year students the unique opportunity to participate on an annual service trip to Peru during Maymester.
+Lastly, G-RAP is a staunch advocate for study abroad, and the program offers first-year students the unique opportunity to participate on an annual, international service trip during Maymester.
 Scholarships are available to G-RAP students for this opportunity.

 Can any major participate in G-RAP?